 The three of us are in completely different industries and I’ve found a lot of value in meeting with people who aren’t in the same trenches as me.
 They’re incredibly insightful and encouraging.

-(As a side note: If you struggle with goal-setting and follow-through, I’d highly recommend you read this book over the holidays and let it guide your 2018 Q1 planning.)
+(As a side note: If you struggle with goal-setting and follow-through, I’d highly recommend you read this book and let it guide your next quarter planning.)

 I added 27 episodes to the OfficeHours.FM podcast this year.
 The show continues to mature and I was very pleased to produce the first-ever “themed” season which was 10 episodes covering a project lifecycle from cradle to grave.